dckms/system-architecture/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst

     Since it is very difficult to do a good design up front, refactoring becomes vital to achieving that virtuous path of rapid functionality."

     -- "Refactoring: Improving the Design of Existing Code" 2nd edition by Martin Fowler, Kent Beck, John Brant, William Opdyke, Don Roberts

+..

+    📝 "In its common usage, evolutionary design is a disaster.
+    The design ends up being the aggregation of a bunch of ad-hoc tactical decisions, each of which makes the code harder to alter.
+    In many ways you might argue this is no design, certainly it usually leads to a poor design.
+    As Kent puts it, **design is there to enable you to keep changing the software easily in the long term.**
+    **As design deteriorates, so does your ability to make changes effectively.**
+    You have the state of software entropy, over time the design gets worse and worse.
+    Not only does this make the software harder to change, it also makes bugs both easier to breed and harder to find and safely kill.
+    This is the "code and fix" nightmare, where the bugs become exponentially more expensive to fix as the project goes on."

+    -- "`Is Design Dead? <https://martinfowler.com/articles/designDead.html>`__" by Martin Fowler

+..

+    📝 "If you're a manager or customer how can you tell if the software is well designed?
+    It matters to you because poorly designed software will be more expensive to modify in the future."

+    -- "`Is Design Dead? <https://martinfowler.com/articles/designDead.html>`__" by Martin Fowler

+..

+    📝 "From the very earliest days of agile methods, people have asked what role there is for architectural or design thinking.
+    A common misconception is that since agile methods drop the notion of a detailed up-front design artifact, that there is no room for architecture in an agile project.
+    In my keynote at the first-ever agile conference, I pointed out that design was every bit as important for agile projects, but it manifests itself differently, becoming an evolutionary approach."

+    -- "`Agile Software Development <https://martinfowler.com/agile.html>`__" by Martin Fowler

 Kent Beck